-When you move home, you should tell your local Land & Property Services (LPS) rating office immediately about the change in property ownership or occupancy.
+When you move home, you should tell Land & Property Services (LPS) immediately about the change in property ownership or occupancy.
 If LPS doesn't know about the change, you might receive a rates bill for the property after the date you moved.

 LPS issues domestic rate bills at the beginning of April each year.
 Your rates bill is based on rates assessed for the rating year, from 1 April until 31 March the following year.

 To assess rates correctly, LPS needs accurate information about ownership or property changes.

 When the person responsible for paying the rates changes during the rating year, LPS will reassess the rates.
 You will be billed for the period you own or live in the property.